sujaypatil96/Brain-Tumor-Analysis/README.md

 * Open the XAMPP control panel, and turn on the Apache web server.
 * At the same time, also navigate to where you installed MongoDB on your system.
 Fire up an instance of MongoDB by running the command  `mongod.exe` or just `mongod`.

-*Note:* You will find the JSON file which needs to be imported into imported into your database in the project folder.
+*Note:* You will find the JSON file which needs to be imported into imported into your database from [here](https://drive.google.com/open?id=1a2npxkLT1z3ktv1B8t4zqkoOGbZHstQE).
 Create a MongoDB database first, create within it a collection and import the JSON file directly into the collection.

-* Now assuming you have followed all the steps as mentioned above, open any browser of your choice and type in the following URL (main_processing.php) — `http://localhost/DemoProject/Brain_Tumor_Analysis/public/main_processing.php`.
+* Now assuming you have followed all the steps as mentioned above, open any browser of your choice and execute the `main_processing.php` script.
 Depending on the resources of your machine, it will take about 4 - 5 mins to execute the script.
-* Then run the process_arrays.php script immediately after `http://localhost/DemoProject/Brain_Tumor_Analysis/public/process_arrays.php`.
+* Then run the `process_arrays.php` script immediately after the above script finishes execution.
 * When both of these are finished running, you can then naviagte to the `index.html` page within the landing folder and play around with all the options built into the application.

 ### Existing Features